 We have officially launched Enablers of Change!

 But first, let’s introduce ourselves.
-We have John James, who lives in Toowoomba, in sunny Queensland, Australia.
+We have John James, who lives in Hobart in breathtaking Tasmania, Australia.
 He’s passionate about enabling change and has enjoyed working in this space for over 20 years.
 He’d like to share some of his experiences and learnings and also hear your thoughts and ideas, no matter where in the world you might be.

 And then we have Denise Bewsell who lives in Christchurch in beautiful New Zealand.
 She’s worked in agricultural research, development and extension for many years and in several different industries.
 She too is keen to share her ideas and experiences with you so we can further develop and build our understanding of change.